 Europe's highest cablecar station

-From the beginning of winter 2018, a new cableway of superlatives will be operating all-year round, carrying up to 2000 passengers per hour to Matterhorn glacier paradise (Klein Matterhorn).
-The Matterhorn glacier ride, the world’s highest 3S cableway, will connect Trockener Steg with Matterhorn glacier paradise station at 3883 metres.
+Since November 2018, the new cableway of superlatives is operating all-year round, carrying up to 2000 passengers per hour to Matterhorn glacier paradise (Klein Matterhorn).
+The Matterhorn glacier ride, the world’s highest 3S cableway, connects Trockener Steg with Matterhorn glacier paradise station at 3883 metres.
 With the existing Matterhorn Express cable car and the new 3S (three-cable system) cableway passengers will reach Europe’s highest mountain station from Zermatt (1608 metres) more quickly and in greater comfort than ever.

-To do justice to the popularity of the high-alpine destination, a new and very impressive cableway is set to open in September 2018: the Matterhorn glacier ride.
-Since 2016, Zermatt Bergbahnen has been working intensively on completion of this unique project, which continues an impressive series of innovations introduced by Zermatt to enhance its tourist attractions.
-It will make Matterhorn glacier paradise an even more attractive destination, not only for skiers and mountaineers but also for tourists who simply want to enjoy the fantastic panorama from the highest mountain in Europe accessible by cableway.
+To do justice to the popularity of the high-alpine destination, a new and very impressive cableway was opened in November 2018: the Matterhorn glacier ride.
+Since 2016, Zermatt Bergbahnen had been working intensively on completion of this unique project, which continues an impressive series of innovations introduced by Zermatt to enhance its tourist attractions.
+It makes Matterhorn glacier paradise an even more attractive destination, not only for skiers and mountaineers but also for tourists who simply want to enjoy the fantastic panorama from the highest mountain in Europe accessible by cableway.

-Just what a gigantic project this has been is underlined by the cost of the construction work, which adds up to around 52 million Swiss francs.
-With a carrying capacity of 2000 passengers an hour, the new Matterhorn glacier ride will complement the existing cable car, which will continue carrying 600 passengers an hour to the Matterhorn glacier paradise.
-The dual connection will also ensure cableway services all year round, even during maintenance work and in windy conditions.
+Just what a gigantic project this had been is underlined by the cost of the construction work, which adds up to around 60 million Swiss francs.
+With a carrying capacity of 2000 passengers an hour, the new Matterhorn glacier ride complements the existing cable car, which continues carrying 600 passengers an hour to the Matterhorn glacier paradise.
+The dual connection also ensures cableway services all year round, even during maintenance work and in windy conditions.
 The three-year construction project has involved such companies as LEITNER ropeways and PININFARINA, the design studio renowned for its work for Ferrari and Maserati.
 Overall, some 154 people have taken part in the project.

 Comfort and capacity thanks to the three-cable system of the gondola lift